dotnet/docs/docs/getting-started/what-is-dotnet.md

 A number of development technologies depend on customized implementations of .NET Core.
 When you develop apps using these technologies, you may not be aware that you are taking advantage of .NET Core:

 - ASP.NET Core.
 ASP.NET Core is a modular version of ASP.NET that combines ASP.NET MVC and the ASP.NET web API.
 It runs on both the .NET Framework and .NET Core and is designed for building high-performance cloud and microservice-style applications; it is not intended as a replacement to ASP.NET in the .NET Framework.
+For information on ASP.NET Core, see [Introduction to ASP.NET 5](http://docs.asp.net/en/latest/conceptual-overview/aspnet.html "Introduction to ASP.NET 5").

 - .NET Native. .NET Native is a compilation and deployment technology for Universal Windows Platform (UWP) apps written in C# and Visual Basic. .NET Native compiles apps to native code, and statically links into an application's assemblies only those code elements from .NET Core libraries and other third-party libraries that are actually used.
 For information on .NET Native, see [Compiling Apps with .NET Native](https://msdn.microsoft.com/library/dn584397.aspx).

 - Universal Windows Platform (UWP) applications.
 The Universal Windows Platform allows you to build a single application that can run on the Windows desktop, Windows tablet devices, and Windows Phone.
 These applications can also be placed in the Windows Store.
 UWP applications are compiled to native code for their target platforms by .NET Native.
+For more information, see [Get started with Windows apps](https://developer.microsoft.com/en-us/windows/getstarted "Get started with Windows apps").

 # .NET Core Components #